Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 For ReSet, the solution was to provide a nearly size-agnostic application that refrains from using popups wherever possible.
 In order to ensure the application is usable with any size, each functionality of ReSet is put into a dynamically allocated box.
-This allows not only the size agnostic design but also provides the mentioned responsive design by changing from horizontal to vertical orientations.
+This allows not only the size-agnostic design but also provides the mentioned responsive design by changing from horizontal to vertical orientations.
 Implemented into ReSet are therefore three different stages, vertical orientation without a sidebar, vertical orientation with a sidebar and horizontal orientation with a sidebar.
 The stages are shown from minimum